In consultation with the OARSI Corporate Council, a new corporate membership structure has been developed. The levels of membership are:

 $22,500- Three year membership (fully payable in year one- a savings of $2,500 per year)

-A number of potential initiatives, with benefits to industry and the field of OA, were identified during the Corporate Council meeting in Seattle .
-OARSI is researching the feasibility of moving these ideas forward, specifically:
+A number of potential initiatives, with benefits to industry and the field of OA, are discussed during the OARSI Corporate Council meeting at the Congress.Recent examples include

 Becoming a corporate member includes numerous benefits including,: